jquinby/jekyll-now/books.md

 _Apologia Pro Vita Sua_ by John Henry Cardinal Newman
 _Human Life, Action and Ethics_ by G.E.M.
 Anscombe
 _A Canticle for Leibowitz_ by Walter Miller
+_The Old Testament in the Light of the New_ by Stephen B. Clark
+_The Wisdom of the Desert_ by Thomas Merton